Species Spotlight: Redfish

 Redfish Pros

-Tough, persistent fighter
+Tough, persistent fighters

 Caught on an almost endless array of lures and baits